 Dr. Neuberger has valued intellectual property (“IP”) and estimated damages in several matters involving patent infringement and theft of trade secrets.
 His analyses of IP damages include use of lost profits and unjust enrichment damages theories as well as estimates of reasonable royalties.
 He also has extensive experience performing transfer-pricing analyses of services, tangible products and intangibles, in both litigation and non-litigation settings.

-Prior to joining Economists Incorporated, Dr. Neuberger was a partner in the economic consulting firm of Bates & White, a senior managing economist at LECG Inc., and an economist at the Federal Reserve Bank of San Francisco.
+Prior to joining Secretariat Economists, Dr. Neuberger was a partner in the economic consulting firm of Bates & White, a senior managing economist at LECG Inc., and an economist at the Federal Reserve Bank of San Francisco.